 - Grape seed extract.
 Grape seeds contain procyanidins, a class of plant extracts thought to have antioxidant properties that may stimulate epithelial hair cells.

-If you want to try any of these hair supplement products, check with your doctor first to make sure there won’t be any interactions with medications you are already taking or negative effects on other health conditions you may have.
+If you want to try any of these hair supplement products, check first who is the best hair transplant surgeon & consult with doctor to make sure there won’t be any interactions with medications you are already taking or negative effects on other health conditions you may have.